feathery-org/slate/source/index.html.md

 Parameter | Type | Description
 --------- | --------- | -----------
-step_id | String | The ID of the new step to create, unique to the form template_step_id | String | The ID of the step to copy from the original form origin | Boolean | `true` if this step is the first of the form images | Array<Obj> | Image elements to edit on this step videos | Array<Obj> | Video elements to edit on this step
+step_id | String | The ID of the new step to create, unique to the form template_step_id | Optional String | The ID of the step to copy from the original form.
+If not specified, a step will be auto-created with a single column layout. origin | Boolean | `true` if this step is the first of the form images | Array<Obj> | Image elements to edit on this step videos | Array<Obj> | Video elements to edit on this step